mickaelremilien/os_image_factory/images/bundle-trusty-vpn-site2site-client/README_EN.md

  ### Adjust the parameters

+* bundle-trusty-vpn-site2sitefr1

+  With the `bundle-trusty-vpn.heat.yml` file, you will find at the top a section named `parameters`.
+The parameters which need to be set up are called:

+  - `keypair_name`  Its value must contain a valid keypair with regards to your Cloudwatt user account.
+  - `flavor_name`  This is within this same file that you can adjust the instance size by playing with the  parameter. (default value: n1.cw.standard-1 )
+  - `server_cidr`  This is the /24 cidr of local subnet. (default value: 10.10.10.0/24 )
+  - `client_cidr`  This is the /24 cidr of target subnet. (default value: 20.20.20.0/24 )
+  - `COUNTRY`  This is the Certificate VPN parameter COUNTRY. (default value: FR )
+  - `CITY`  This is the Certificate VPN parameter CITY. (default value: Paris )
+  - `ORGANISATION`  This is the Certificate VPN parameter ORGANISATION. (default value: cloudwatt
+  - `EMAIL`  This is the Certificate VPN parameter EMAIL.( default value: contact@cloudwatt.com )
+  - `PROVINCE`  This is the Certificate VPN parameter PROVINCE.(default value: idf )
+  - `mykey_name`  This is the keypair_name used for the VPN Tunnel Initialization.

+* bundle-trusty-vpn-site2sitefr2

-  With the `bundle-coreos-cassandra.heat.yml` file, you will find at the top a section named `parameters`.
-The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.
-This is within this same file that you can adjust the instance size by playing with the `flavor_name` parameter.
+  With the `bundle-trusty-vpn.heat.yml` file, you will find at the top a section named `parameters`.
+The parameters which need to be set up are called:

+  - `keypair_name`  Its value must contain a valid keypair with regards to your Cloudwatt user account.
+  - `flavor_name`  This is within this same file that you can adjust the instance size by playing with the  parameter.
+  - `server_cidr`  This is the /24 cidr of local subnet.
+  - `client_cidr`  This is the /24 cidr of target subnet.
+  - `serv_public_key`  This is the public KEY of the OpenVPN server displayed in the output of the stack site2sitefr1
+  - `ip_server_adress`  This is the floating ip of the OpenVPN server displayed in the output of the stack site2sitefr1

 ~~~ yaml
 heat_template_version: 2013-05-23